A beauty editor’s picks of Beauty Pie’s Black Friday sale

 The biggest question, though, is where are the products made?
 And the answer to that is simple: all over the world.
 As a result of Kilgore’s experience, she’s got contacts across the globe at some of the beauty industry’s best and most renowned factories.
 That means she can ensure everything is of the highest standard, will deliver on its promises and is able to rival some of the most cult products on the market.
 It almost sounds too good to be true, but trust me when I say it really isn’t.

-As a beauty editor, I’ve tried and tested all of what Beauty Pie has to offer – so, I’ve rounded up the Black Friday deals worth shopping below.
+As a beauty editor, I’ve tried and tested all of what Beauty Pie has to offer – so, I’ve rounded up the Black Friday and Cyber Monday deals worth shopping below.

 - Beauty Pie super healthy skin gently foamy face wash: Was £17.50, now £15.75, Beautypie.com